Chelifer cancroides: Diet

 Chelifer cancroides feeds on small arthropods such as psocids, fruit flies, and mites such as Varroa destructor.

 Reproduction

 Males maintain small mating territories, few centimeters in size.
 When a female enters the territory, the male initiates a mating dance and eventually deposits a spermatophore, which is then picked up by the females.
 Fecundity is 20–40 eggs.
 The development from egg stage into maturity takes 10–24 months and requires three molts; molting may involve building a silk nest.
 They usually live three or four years.

 Distribution

-Chelifer cancroides has been observed in North America, Europe, Africa, and Australia.
+Chelifer cancroides has been observed in North America, Europe, Africa, Australia and New Zealand.

 Habitat

 Chelifer cancroides has been found under bark of trees, in caves, in bird nests, and in bee hives, and riding on bats, flies, and hymenopterans.
 It also occurs in human structures such as houses, stables, barns, chicken coops, and bee hives.

 Venom

 Like some other pseudoscorpions, C. cancroides has venomous pedipalps used for subduing prey.
 This venom contains various peptides and is toxic to bacteria (e.g. methicillin resistant Staphylococcus aureus), fungi, other arthropods (e.g. aphids and Varroa mites), and mammalian cells.